 I remember when I was going through my dark times, one day I walked into my therapist’s office, sat on the couch, and just started sobbing.

 It was actually a good thing.

 A bad thing is stuffing down your emotions.
 That can drive you INSANE.
 Instead, when the time is right, let your feeling flow.

 (Women are obviously better than this than men – they’re naturals.
 Experts suggest this is one reason why women have less stress related heart disease than men – it’s because women relieve their stress through their tears.)

-Next, you’re doing a great job learning more about yourself through this process.
+You’re doing a great job learning more about yourself through this process.
 You’ve already learned that you have a pattern of “Pleasing.”
 I talk a lot about this in my eBook.

 You also said it must be hard for her to look you in the face after doing what she did.
-This is called having “empathy” for your wife, and it’s a big step in the right direction, so good job.
+This is having “empathy” for your wife, and it’s a big step in the right direction, so good job.

 When a man who has been betrayed by his wife can see things from her perspective and even have compassion for what SHE is going through, it helps her be less defensive… which in turn helps us get to the bottom of things, get compassion and remorse from her, etc. In other words…

-IT HELPS US GET WHAT WE WANT.
+A LITTLE EMPATHY HELPS US GET WHAT WE WANT.